tekknolagi/tekknolagi.github.com/_posts/2024-07-01-scrapscript-tricks.md

 set.

 So I added a new kind of immediate to the compiler: immediate variants.
-They don't support the full range of objects, but they support any tagged *hole*...
+They don't support the full range of objects[^full-range], but they support any tagged *hole*...

+[^full-range]: I wonder if it would be possible to find a tagging scheme that
+    supports immediate variants of *any* scrapscript object.
+Depending on the machine, we might run out of bits to encode the tag.

 ### True and false